 17th century and created an exhibit of digitized images from the maps.
 The exhibit

 Lucie Ferguson '10

-Ferguson, an art major, will be examining the illustrations found in different editions of Mother Goose rhymes to create her own artistic renderings of the verses.
-Original illustrations and prints inspired by Mother Goose by Lucie Ferguson '10.
-(Coming soon!)
+Ferguson, an art major, examined the illustrations found in different editions of Mother Goose rhymes to create her own artistic renderings of the verses.
+Ferguson created original illustrations and prints inspired by Mother Goose.
+View the prints by Ferguson in eScholarship@Goucher.

 Maura Roth-Gormley '10

-Roth-Gormley will investigate a diverse collection of archival materials on co-education
+Roth-Gormley investigated a diverse collection of archival materials on co-education

 2009 Spring Fellows